7. What specific benefits are there to working with Nola Capital?

 Yes.
 We can not help you if you are not able to provide complete information on a timely basis.
 We also require

-an inordinate amount of time trying to put all the pieces together and backed up with a commitment from the client
+inordinate amount of time trying to put all the pieces together and backed up with a commitment from the client that they

-that they will stay focused.
-We have a great deal of respect for our clients and their time and we ask them to respect
+will stay focused.
+We have a great deal of respect for our clients and their time and we ask them to respect the work load

 11. Do you ever provide venture capital?